Douglas Forsyth Alexander: D-Day casualty

 The beach was somewhat chaotic with ships rushing to get troops ashore, only a limited number of exits having been cleared through minefields behand the beach and the tide coming in to reduce the space available.
 Fortunately by this stage there was little direct fire from the Germans or planes to bomb the waiting queues, but the tanks were required to help the infantry drive inland with hopes that the city of Caen would be captured by the evening.

-Starting from Hermanville probably around midday, the first objective was the higher ground just south of Periers-sur-le-Dan.
-This was to be taken by C Squadron.
-On this map, the advance covers the area at the very top of the map.
+Starting from Hermanville probably around midday, the first objective for the regiment was the higher ground just south of Periers-sur-le-Dan.

 While military reports refer to 'high ground' I have referred to 'higher ground' because, as the following photo shows, it is referring to a low ridge: